 Outstanding Song Collection

-For the recognition of song collections that appear in a game and have a significant impact on the overall enjoyment, mood, or experience.
+For the recognition of song collections (with required music and lyrics) that appear in a game and have a significant impact on the overall enjoyment, mood, or experience.

 Outstanding Song, Original or Adapted